icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

    When you have Collaborators listed on your application, you will see them listed within the Section C table.
    * To add a new Collaborator, click the **Add a Collaborator** button above the table and fill out all of the required fields in the form.
 When you add a Collaborator to an approved application, they will automatically be granted access and will receive an email notification with instructions.
    * To remove a Collaborator, click the **garbage can** icon associated with that Collaborator and confirm this action.
+When a Collaborator is removed, they will receive an email notifying them that their access to ICGC Controlled Data will be removed within the next 24 hours.

 8. **Can I include authorized personnel and students from other institutions?**

-   All authorized students and personnel must be employed by your institution, as the institutional representative signs the Data Access Agreement on behalf of all the employees and students of the institution.
+   All authorized students and personnel must be employed by your institution, as the Institutional Representative signs the Data Access Agreement on behalf of all the employees and students of the institution.
 Should you wish to share the ICGC Controlled Data with an external Collaborator, they must complete a separate Application for Access to ICGC Controlled Data.

 9. **How do I submit an access request on a collaborative project?**